GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 NEW YORK, Nov 9 U.S. stocks and crude oil prices rebounded on Friday on news that U.S. consumer sentiment rose to the highest level in more than five years in November, offsetting fears a looming "fiscal cliff" and Europe's sputtering economy may send the world into recession.

-Still, world shares are set for their worst weekly performance since June, depressed by Europe's debt troubles and some $600 billion in automatic tax hikes and spending cuts to start in January if the U.S. Congress fails to act.
+Nonetheless, world shares are set for their worst weekly performance since June, depressed by Europe's debt troubles and $600 billion in automatic tax hikes and spending cuts to start in January if the U.S. Congress fails to act.

 "It was better than expected and the market seems to like it.
 It is a positive note, but the backdrop remains negative with a lot of negative sentiment.
 Still, we could be oversold enough that this could launch a rally," said Steve Sosnick, equity-risk manager at Timber Hill/Interactive Brokers Group in Greenwich, Connecticut.

+Better-than-expected Chinese economic data for October, which pointed to a modest rebound in the world's second-largest economy, failed to stem Friday's declines.

-The MSCI world equity index was up 0.1 percent at 324.00.
-It has lost more than 2 percent since Monday and looked set to close on Friday with a decline steeper than any week since June.
+The MSCI world equity index was up 0.1 percent at 323.92.
+It has lost more than 2 percent since Monday and looked set to close on Friday with a decline steeper than any other week since June.

-Prices of safe-haven U.S. Treasuries extended their gains for the week after Tuesday's U.S. election raised fears that Washington's politicians may struggle to find a compromise to cut the budget deficit before nearly $600 billion of spending cuts and tax increases kick in early in 2013.
+Prices of safe-haven U.S. Treasuries extended their gains for the week after the U.S. election o n T uesday raised fears that Washington's politicians may struggle to find a compromise to cut the budget deficit before nearly $600 billion of spending cuts and tax increases kick in early in 2013.

 Markets are also watching the U.S. debt ceiling, which must be raised to avoid a government shutdown.